GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     Managing the lifecycle of a fragment is a lot like managing the lifecycle of an activity.
 Like an activity, a fragment can exist in three states:

-        - **Resumed**: The fragment is visible in the running activity.
+        * **Resumed**: The fragment is visible in the running activity.

-        - **Paused** - Another activity is in the foreground and has focus, but the activity in which this fragment lives is still visible (the foreground activity is partially transparent or doesn't cover the entire screen).
+        * **Paused**: Another activity is in the foreground and has focus, but the activity in which this fragment lives is still visible (the foreground activity is partially transparent or doesn't cover the entire screen).

-        - **Stopped** - The fragment isn't visible.
+        * **Stopped**: The fragment isn't visible.
 Either the host activity has been stopped or the fragment has been removed from the activity but added to the back stack.
 A stopped fragment is still alive (all state and member information is retained by the system).
 However, it is no longer visible to the user and is killed if the activity is killed.

 * **Describe fragment lifecycle**</br>